zhyr/markdownify-mcp/README.md

+TODO:
+- Dependency issue related to the use of UVX by the server
+- Treat the cleaning workflow as an MCP prompt

 # MCP Server Boilerplate

 This project provides a boilerplate for creating a Model Context Protocol (MCP) server.
 It's designed to help you quickly set up and start developing your own MCP server with minimal configuration.